-I folded the letter and slipped it back in the envelope.
-Sure, I had heard of Paul Mallory, everyone in town knew him, even new people like me.
+I folded the letter and slipped it back into the envelope.
+Sure, I had heard of Paul Mallory; everyone in town knew him, even new people like me.
 Local kid, killed in Iraq; a few months ago and posthumously earning the Silver Star when he gave his life to save three buddies.
 Flags had been at half-mast all summer.

 He was instantly on his feet, his nails clicking on the hardwood floor.
 He sat in front of me, his head tilted, searching for the name he hadn’t heard in months.
 “Tank,” I whispered.
 His tail swished.